punkstar/magentotherightway.com/_posts/05-01-01-ServerPerformance.md

 permalink: server-performance
 ---

-There are few basic methods to speed up Magento installation.
-Few of them are described in official Magento [whitepaper](http://www.slideshare.net/quartsoft/optimizing-magento-for-peak-performance?ref=http://quartsoft.com/blog/201211/improving-performance-of-magento-store).
+There are few basic methods to speed up Magento installation, a number of which are described in an official Magento [whitepaper](http://www.slideshare.net/quartsoft/optimizing-magento-for-peak-performance?ref=http://quartsoft.com/blog/201211/improving-performance-of-magento-store) on the topic.

 * For database server use Percona instead of MySQL.
 * For better application performance use PHP version >= 5.4.
 Here some [benchmarks](http://www.eschrade.com/page/magento-performance-on-php-5-3-5-4-and-5-5rc3/).